tmoens/zebrafish-facility-manager/zf-usage-docs/docs/index.md

 - the lineage of those markers
 - where the stocks are physically located in the fish facility
 - various notes and data associated with the stock (age, researchers, research notes...)
-- the various transgenes and mutation in use at the facility
+- the various transgenes and mutations in use at the facility

 ## Operational Features